-This article in yesterday’s NY Times, (from AP) shows how at least 786 children died awful deaths while in full view of child protection authorities.
+This article a few years ago in the NY Times, (from AP) shows how at least 786 children died awful deaths while in full view of child protection authorities.
 The numbers are most likely much higher (read KARA’S Sad Stories page here).

 TAKE ACTION & join KARA in our awareness building campaign to save lives and support abused and neglected children in our communities.

 This KARA page tracks current murdered, tortured, and gravely injured, children bringing attention to and accountability for neglected and abused American citizens.
 Compilation of information and writing on this page is the hard work of David Vang, Mike Toronto, Jamar Weston, Adolf Nchanj and Blaz Zlate, (student volunteers at Century College) and Katie Frake, Boston College.

 Please send me related news: firstname.lastname@example.org

 Join KARA, for free, and Stand Up For Children & receive our updates – Friday 9am email (help KARA build a movement to help at risk children)